ApurvGujjar07/killercoda-1744946015/README.md

 # you want to chek your  job run this command
 ## kubectl get job -n nginx

-# you want to chek your logs of jon then run this command
+# you want to chek your logs of job then run this command
 # kubectl logs pod/demo-jobs-podname -n nginx